pumpumx/Automata/Readme.md

 ## Setting up credentials
-    script usage : node dist/index.js Lpu-userId Lpu-Password ChromeBinaryPath , This will create a credentials.txt file file data -> lpu-userId,Lpu-Password,BinaryExecutablePath
+    script usage : node dist/index.js Lpu-userId Lpu-Password ChromeBinaryPath , This will create a credentials.txt file File data -> lpu-userId,Lpu-Password,BinaryExecutablePath
     You may even create this manually , if you are facing few errors!
     ChromeBinaryPath -> It is the path where your chrome binary is located!!! check your /usr/bin there'll be something like -> /usr/bin/chrome || /usr/bin/google-chrome-stable

 ---

 ## ⏰ Automating with Cron
     The most important part , to automate the script you need to be familiar with cronJobs , please do your homework with cronjobs if you are not familiar with it
     0 11 * * * /usr/bin/node /path/to/Proxy-Bot/dist/index.js >> /home/username/cronLog.log 2>&1 //This will run the script everyday at exactly 11 AM
         Recommendations Important:
             If you are using linux , then you need to set the DISPLAY environmental variable , as the cronjobs don't have the authority to run a gui display , in order to fix this , check your DISPLAY enviromental variable with : ~echo $DISPLAY` , You'll get a value either 0 or 1 or whatever it is!!
             Then you need to add the authorization for the current user to gui via cronjobs xhost +SI:localuser:`yourUsername`

-                check with the following command -> xhost So the cron command would look something like this 0 11 * * * DISPLAY=:1 /usr/bin/node /path/to/Proxy-Bot/dist/index.js >> /home/hostUsername/cronLog.log 2>&1 //Don't worry the later part is just logging our any errors
+        check with the following command -> xhost
+            So the cron command would look something like this 0 11 * * * DISPLAY=:1 /usr/bin/node /path/to/Proxy-Bot/dist/index.js >> /home/hostUsername/cronLog.log 2>&1 //Don't worry the later part is just logging our any errors
             Change the cronjobs according to your own time table!!
         Tip -> Suppose if your class is at 11:00AM , then always schedule your cronjob of 11:07 or 11:10 , don't worry the script will work anyways , and slight modificaton by professrors will be adjusted accordinglly.
             07 11,14,15 * * 1-6 DISPLAY=:1 /usr/bin/node /path/to/Proxy-Bot/dist/index.js >> /home/hostUsername/cronLog.log 2>&1
             Just add the above cron job : this will run your script at 11AM,2PM,3PM at 07 minutes of each hour from 1-6 i.e mon to friday , disclamier -> learn or most probably master crontab and how to use it in order to get the full out of it.

 ---